Rehabilitation after Traumatic Brain Injury

 There are three components to the costs associated with a traumatic brain injury.
 There are acute care costs that vary according to the severity of the injury.
 The average length of stay for a patient with a traumatic brain injury is about 7 days.
 The average cost of the hospital stay is in excess of $8000.
 People with severe traumatic brain injury have a length of stay of over 17 days and associated costs of more than $33,000 USD.
 Secondly, there are costs associated with being in a rehabilitation facility.
 The cost for this is about $46,000 USD for a stay that lasts an average of about 23 days.
 Lastly, there are the more indirect costs associated with loss of income and productivity of the patient and the person who must stay at home to care for the patient.Causes of Injury

-The highest incidence of traumatic brain injury occurs in males in the 15-24 year old age range.
+The highest incidence of traumatic brain injury occurs in males in the 15-24-year-old age range.
 Hospitalization rates are the highest for young males, older adults, American Indians, Alaskan natives, and blacks.

-The primary mechanisms of injury is either a direct blow to the head or an acceleration-deceleration injury.
-Generally, direct blows to the skull will cause the classic coup-contrecoup injuries in which there is injury to the area the brain was struck at and to the opposite side of the injury due to sloshing around of the brain in the skull.
+The primary mechanisms of injury are either a direct blow to the head or an acceleration-deceleration injury.
+Generally, direct blows to the skull will cause the classic coup-contrecoup injuries in which there is an injury to the area the brain was struck at and to the opposite side of the injury due to sloshing around of the brain in the skull.

 Injuries from motor vehicle accidents are usually of the acceleration-deceleration type.
 The lesions tend to be more in the frontal, inferior frontal, and temporal lobes.
 Rotational forces often coincide with these types of injuries, resulting in twisting of the cerebral hemispheres and damage to the core brain structures.
 This is called diffuse axonal injury.